index

 Every Wednesday morning, Eli collected rubbish from the peninsula’s suburbs: branches that didn’t fit in the chipper, sacks full of hedge trimmings, the occasional broken TV and radio that had given up on life.
 The city paid him minimum wage to haul away other people’s failures, which seemed about right.

 His flat was small — so small that when he opened the fridge door, he had to step into the hallway.
 But the basement belonged to him alone, and that’s where he kept the interesting pieces.
 Curved branches and vacuum tubes.
 Lead type and compositor’s sticks, a shoebox full of binocular lenses.
-Components with something left to give.

 “You’re building a robot?” his neighbour Mrs. Goldstein asked one day, peering down the basement stairs.